-Tobacco is like alcohol, in that it increases your body’s production of dopamine, which makes you feel happy and good.
-But nicotine is even more addictive than alcohol.
-It was previously thought that to get addicted to nicotine, you had to use tobacco every day, but research has shown that teenagers can become addicted to nicotine even if they only smoke or use moist snuff at weekends.
-Nicotine can, amongst other things increase your heart rate and your blood pressure, and damages your overall fitness.
-Memory and learning abilities are also negatively affected.
+Just like alcohol, nicotine increases your body’s production of dopamine, which makes you feel happy and feel good.
+But nicotine is strongly addictive and has a massive effect on your body.
+Effects include an increased heart rate, higher blood pressure, and poorer overall fitness.
+Memory and learning abilities are also affected.
+It was previously thought that to get addicted to nicotine, you had to use tobacco every day, but research has shown that you can become addicted even if you don’t smoke or use snus (moist snuff) every day.

-9 per cent of boys and 13 per cent of girls in the ninth grade – and 19 per cent and 26 per cent of boys and girls year 2 upper secondary school students, respectively – say that they smoke.
+11 per cent of girls and 8 per cent of boys in the ninth grade say that they smoke.
+The corresponding figures in year 2 of upper secondary school (2019) were 21 per cent of girls and 20 per cent of boys.
 More than 6 out of every 10 smokers want to quit, but the majority of them said that they would do so “at some point in the future”.
 It’s hard for teenagers to understand that quitting will get harder and harder for every year that passes and that it may eventually become one of the hardest things they could do.
-The percentage using moist snuff (snus) has remained relatively unchanged in recent years.
-In 2018, 10 per cent of boys and 3 per cent of girls in the ninth grade said that they used moist snuff.
-The corresponding figures amongst upper secondary school students is 21 per cent of boys and 6 per cent of girls.
+The percentage who use snus declined during the start of this century.
+However over the past few years it has increased again.
+Snus usage is more common amongst boys, but the figures are increasing for both girls and boys.
+In 2020, 13 per cent of boys and 7 per cent of girls in the ninth grade said that they used snus.
+The corresponding figures amongst upper secondary school students (2019) was 22 per cent of boys and 10 per cent of girls.

 If you’re an adult who smokes or uses snus, you can, of course, choose to continue to do so.
 But you should still try to convince your teenager that they shouldn’t start using, too.
 Who knows?
 Maybe, if you have that discussion, it’ll persuade you to try quitting yourself?

 In Sweden, it’s illegal to buy, sell, use, produce or possess narcotics or controlled medicines without a prescription.
-Some countries have a more liberal attitude towards cannabis for example.
-But in Sweden it’s illegal – no matter how old or young you may be.
+The attitude towards cannabis, for example, is more liberal in some other countries.
+But in Sweden, it’s illegal for young people and adults alike.

 Cannabis and other types of drugs affect the brain.
 You may experience problems concentrating, your memory may be poorer and you may find it harder to learn things.
 That’s not good for anyone, but it’s perhaps worst of all for anyone who is in school.
 Not only that, but young people’s brains are particularly sensitive, so drugs will cause more damage in young people’s brains than in adults’.

 Absolutely.
 Approximately 1 in 10 people who ever use cannabis and 1 in 6 of those who start using cannabis at an early age, become addicted.
-And 1 in 3 of those who use it daily will develop an addiction.
+Half of those who use it daily will develop an addiction.